invictus-123/auto-grader/README.md

 ### Test list view
 A teacher can see all the tests that were created by them.
-A student can see all the current and upcoming tests which are intended for their branch and semester.
+A student can see all the tests which are intended for their branch and semester.

 ### Problem list view
 Students and teachers can see the list of all problems under a particular test.